apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_parameter.md

    32MB is the default budget.

-For each memory budget value, you can use a 64-bit integer value with a 1024-based binary unit suffix (e.g., B, KB, MB, GB).
+For each memory budget value, you can use a 64-bit integer value with a 1024-based binary unit suffix (for example, B, KB, MB, GB).
 If there is no user-provided suffix, "B" is the default suffix.
 See the following examples.

 ##### Example